Nusa Penida Island – About Best Beach In Bali Nusa Penida. Here are the most deduct you’ll get:

 The best part about this treehouse is that it is actually a house and you can rent it out for pretty cheap considering how popular this sport has become and how insane the view is.

 Many visiting tourists probably saw the similarity of the landscape at Tangled Hill compared to Capitol Hill at the children’s favorite show Teletubbies.
 And hence the name.

 Despite the name, the landscape is undoubtedly unique.
-It’s made from several circular green dunes positioned adjacent to every others.
+It’s made from several circular green dunes positioned adjacent to every other.

-But remember this: the grass which cover the hills only flourished after and through the season .
-If you visit Tanglad Hill between the season , Capitol Hill won’t be as appealing because the picture below.
+But remember this: the grass which covers the hills only flourished after and through the season.
+If you visit Tangled Hill between the season, Capitol Hill won’t be as appealing because of the picture below.

 Tanglad Hill is one among the access to Suwehan Beach from Atuh, so if you’re ever want to go to Suwehan, might also visit Tanglad Hill to enjoy the view.

 Suwehan Beach is perhaps your last stop when visiting Nusa Penida East.
 This beach left me speechless the primary time I visited.
 The crystal clear blue water looks glowing from above.

 By now you’ll have realized that to urge to the beach in Nusa Penida, you’ll get to alight endless steep staircases to succeed in.

 But, among all of the steps to the beach in Nusa Penida, the one in Suwehan Beach is that the easiest (only 342 stairs to be exact) and therefore the safest (recently upgraded with wooden railings).